 • if they were the applicant or had an application made against them.

-Don’t skip important steps
+Do not skip important steps

-Be aware that you can’t discriminate
+Be aware that you cannot discriminate

 Discrimination has detailed information about discrimination in relation to renting.